Chance at Childhood

 The Child and Family Advocacy Certificate Program is a joint program at Michigan State University offered by the College of Law and the School of Social Work.
 It is designed to strengthen the knowledge base, practice and advocacy skills of masters-level social work students and law students.

 Students interested in Family Law and Child Welfare Law get hands-on experience in the daily work that they will encounter in child advocacy.
+For more information please visit the School of Social Work website.

 Our program is open to both law students and MSW students.
 By pairing future social workers with future lawyers, we offer a unique opportunity for students from different disciplines to learn from each other.
 Law students are required to take a child welfare course in the School of Social Work and social work students must take at least one family law course in the College of Law.
 Social work students and law students work in pairs to interview adults and children, and perform home checks for child safety.